Rumpelstiltskin: Plot

 The king keeps his promise to marry the miller's daughter.
-But when their first child is born, the imp returns to claim his payment.
-She offers him all the wealth she has to keep the child, but the imp has no interest in her riches.
+Alas, when their first child is born, the imp returns to claim his payment.
+She offers him all the wealth she has to keep the child, but the imp has more interest in it than the riches.
 He finally agrees to give up his claim to the child if she can guess his name within three days.
+(Note: Some versions have the imp limiting the number of daily guesses to three and hence the total number of guesses allowed to a maximum of nine.)

-The queen's many guesses fail.
-But before the final night, she wanders into the woods searching for him and comes across his remote mountain cottage and watches, unseen, as he hops about his fire and sings.
+Despite sending knights to search for names, the queen's many guesses fail.
+However, before the final night, she wanders into the woods (Note: In some versions, she sends a servant into the woods instead of going herself, in order to keep the king's suspicions at bay.) searching for him and comes across his remote mountain cottage and watches, unseen, as he hops about his fire and sings.
 He reveals his name in his song's lyrics: "Tonight, tonight, my plans I make.
 Tomorrow, tomorrow, the baby I take.
-The queen will never win the game, for Rumpelstiltskin is my name."
+The queen will never win the game, for Rumpelstiltskin is my name".
+(Note: The German song is "Heute back ich, morgen brau ich, übermorgen hol ich der Königin ihr Kind.
+Ach, wie gut ist, dass niemand weiß, dass ich Rumpelstilzchen heiß."
+This translates literally as "Today I bake, tomorrow I brew, the day after I get the Queen's child.
+How good it is that no one knows that I'm called Rumpelstiltskin".)

 When the imp comes to the queen on the third day, after first feigning ignorance, she reveals his name, Rumpelstiltskin, and he loses his temper at the loss of their bargain.
 Versions vary about whether he accuses the devil or witches of having revealed his name to the queen.
 In the 1812 edition of the Brothers Grimm tales, Rumpelstiltskin then "ran away angrily, and never came back".
 The ending was revised in an 1857 edition to a more gruesome ending wherein Rumpelstiltskin "in his rage drove his right foot so far into the ground that it sank in up to his waist; then in a passion he seized the left foot with both hands and tore himself in two".
 Other versions have Rumpelstiltskin driving his right foot so far into the ground that he creates a chasm and falls into it, never to be seen again.
 In the oral version originally collected by the Brothers Grimm, Rumpelstiltskin flies out of the window on a cooking ladle.